EAT. SHOP. PADDLE.

 The Willamette River is a cornerstone of Oregon, flowing 187 miles from Eugene to Portland with many twists, turns and surprises along the way.
 In Mt.
 Hood Territory, the river plummets over iconic Willamette Falls, an important fishing and trading site for Oregon Tribes and a site of early industry, including the first long-range power transmission.

 But the Willamette River is more than a scenic backdrop or piece of history.
-It’s ripe with recreation opportunities from quick SUP outings to multiday paddle and camping trips.
-The Willamette River Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river.
-In addition to detailed itineraries and maps, the Willamette River Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.
-Read on to learn about the Willamette River Trail and the Mt.
+It’s ripe with recreation opportunities from quick stand-up paddleboard (SUP) outings to multiday paddle and camping trips.
+The Willamette Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river.
+In addition to detailed itineraries and maps, the Willamette Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.
+Read on to learn about the Willamette Water Trail and the bustling Mt.
 Hood Territory communities it connects to.

 Get an unforgettable view of Willamette Falls with the Willamette Falls from Sportcraft Marina itinerary that paddles upriver to the base of the falls.
 You’ll pass by downtown Oregon City and see its industrial history, including Willamette Falls Locks on the west bank and Blue Heron Paper Mill on the east, both of which are no longer in operation.

 The Willamette Narrows itinerary paddles upstream beginning at Bernert Landing in West Linn to Rock and Little Rock Island, a basalt formation that provides a great opportunity for wildlife viewing as you paddle through its narrow channels.